-There are other types of allergic transfusion reactions that do not cause hemolysis.
+There are other types of transfusion reactions that do not cause hemolysis, such as febrile (causing fever) transfusion reactions.

 Blood is classified into four different types: A, B, AB, and O.